dxw/contracts/agreements/govpress.md

 14. ### Intellectual property in GovPress

     1. Except as provided for in clause 15, nothing in this agreement is intended to transfer any intellectual property right.

     2. To the extent that it is able (either through ownership or because it is licensed under a licence that permits sublicensing) dxw licenses all intellectual property rights in GovPress to you for the sole purpose of carrying out this agreement.

-    3. To the extent that it is not able to give the licence in 14.2 above, dxw has taken reasonable steps to check that all intellectual property rights owned by third parties in GovPress permit the dxw and you to enter into this agreement and for you to operate your site through GovPress as envisaged under this agreement.
+    3. To the extent that it is not able to give the licence in 14.2 above, dxw has taken reasonable steps to check that all intellectual property rights owned by third parties in GovPress permit dxw and you to enter into this agreement and for you to operate your website through GovPress as envisaged under this agreement.

-15. ### Intellectual property in your site
+15. ### Intellectual property in your website

-    1. To the extent that you are able, you grant us a sufficient licence over any material you supply to us, to allow us to host your site on GovPress for the duration of this agreement.
+    1. To the extent that you are able, you grant us a sufficient licence over any material you supply to us, to allow us to host your website on GovPress for the duration of this agreement.

-    2. To the extent that you are unable to grant the licence under clause 15.1 above, you shall take all reasonable steps to ensure that any material supplied to us that is affected by third party intellectual property rights, may be used as part of the operation of your site under this agreement.
+    2. To the extent that you are unable to grant the licence under clause 15.1 above, you shall take all reasonable steps to ensure that any material supplied to us that is affected by third party intellectual property rights, may be used as part of the operation of your website under this agreement.

-    3. Where, under this agreement,  we create works, such as computer programs and documentation, that were specifically written for and incorporated in your site, then we assign to you (as a future assignment of copyright) the copyright in such works, subject to a licence from you to dxw to use any works assigned by in the course of our business and, in particular, as part of any website we may host.
+    3. Where, under this agreement, we create works, such as computer programs and documentation, that were specifically written for and incorporated into your website, then we assign to you (as a future assignment of copyright) the copyright in the works, subject to a licence from you to dxw that allows dxw to use the works in the course of our business and, in particular, as part of any website we may host.

 16. ### Payments